 Merchants are free to choose from as many credit card processors/credit card processing systems as they want.
 There are thousands available online.
 The freedom to choose might be great, but it can also be quite intimidating, especially for small businesses.

 Luckily, we've trimmed the list down for you.
-If you're looking for the best credit card processing for 2020, check out these options:
+If you're looking for the best credit card processing services, check out these options:

 PayPal Here is the best credit card processing for small business ventures that are looking for the cheapest, most cost-efficient options on the market.
 They have low transaction fees, affordable POS systems, and versatile hardware systems.